ricardosillercardenas/ricardo_siller_da_projects/README.md

 4.- Zuber Project: in which I analyze passenger preferences and discern the influence of external factors on rides.
 I scrutinize competitor data, and put hypotheses to the test, particularly exploring the correlation between weather conditions and ride frequency.

+5.- ICE Store Project: in which I analyze various factors influencing the success of video games.
+By identifying patterns in these factors, I aim to predict which games are likely to perform well in the market.

 More projects coming soon.